Update your personal details for Medicare

 If you’re Indigenous and don’t have standard identity documents, you can use a referee instead.
 You and your referee need to complete the Aboriginal and Torres Strait Islander Medicare enrolment and amendment form.
 You can find out who can be a referee on the form.

 You can send it to us by mail or email to Medicare Enrolment Services.
 You should attach copies of the form and supporting documents.
-You don’t have to get these copies certified.
+You don’t have to get these documents certified.

 Call the Indigenous access line if you need help filling out the form.